oroinc/documentation/user_guide/marketing_tracking.rst

 *Tracking Websites View Page*
 -----------------------------

-`View page <user-guide-ui-components-view-pages>` of a tracking websites contains the following three sections:
+:ref:`View page <user-guide-ui-components-view-pages>` of a tracking websites contains the following three sections:

 - General Information: general details specified for the tracking websites during creation and/or editing.